metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

 Performs Lempel-Ziv-Welch (LZW) encoding on the provided string.

-It takes a single parameter, `$string`, representing the data to be compressed.
-The function returns the encoded symbols.
+It takes a single parameter, `$string`, representing the data to be encoded.

+The function returns an array-ref of symbols.

 ## lzw\_decode